 I’m sure I’ve said it on this blog before, and I’m sure I’ll say it again.
 Winter is rough in Wisconsin.
 It’s cold.
 There’s tons of snow.
 And it’s really just all-around unenjoyable.
 I’ve never been a winter person!
 I hate the cold weather and the fact that my ears and fingers are always throbbing when I’m outside.
-I hate the fact that I can’t comfortably wear skirts and dresses (I have a three-block walk to work from where I park my car!), and I hate that I have to wear winter boots outside, which ruin basically any outfit.
+I hate the fact that I can’t comfortably wear skirts and dresses, and I hate that I have to wear winter boots outside, which basically ruin any outfit.
 I feel like I barely survive winter!
 And when April comes around (or May, because let’s be real, we’re in Wisconsin) and spring finally appears.
 I am elated.
 But you know what?
 I don’t like being miserable for 5 months out of the year (again, winter is long in Wisconsin).
 So I’ve been making a genuine effort to enjoy winter a little more.
 So if you’re like my and winter is definitely not your fave, you’ll probably enjoy these tips to survive winter without going stir crazy!

 Don’t Just Survive Winter, Embrace Winter

 Of all the outdoor activities, the winter ones have never been my favorite.
 Sure, I did a bit of skiing and snowboarding when I was in high school, and sledding when I was much younger.
 But in general, my favorite outdoor activities are saved for warmer weather (camping, biking, swimming, etc).
 But if you’re struggling to get through winter, I suggest embracing it!
 Try a few outdoor sports you’ve never done.
 Go for a walk in the snow.
 It might be cold, but it’s definitely pretty!